Outsiders associate the Minneapolis-St. Paul area, and Minnesota in general, with cold weather, funny accents, and perhaps the Target bullseye logo.

 Northern Spark is an all-night cultural festival that attracts tens of thousands of people each year and encompasses dozens of venues in Minneapolis proper.
 Art installations and musical performances abound, and many restaurants and bars stay open late or offer one-night-only specials to celebrate the occasion.

-Northern Spark is free, though specific exhibits may charge admission.
-The festival typically occurs on the Saturday immediately before the summer solstice.
+Northern Spark is free, though individual exhibits and participating venues may charge admission.
+The festival typically occurs on the Friday and Saturday immediately before the summer solstice.

 31. Mall of America

 Located in the bustling suburb of Bloomington, the Mall of America is basically an overwhelming ode to consumerism.
 But it’s nevertheless worth a look.
-Instead of spending your hard-earned money here, spend a couple hours walking around the mall’s four floors of commercial space, then hit the adjacent aquarium ($15 for kids, $18 for adults) or IMAX-grade movie theater (tickets start at about $10 per show).
+Instead of spending your hard-earned money at any of the hundreds of overpriced retailers here, spend a couple hours walking around the mall’s four floors of commercial space, then hit the adjacent aquarium ($17.49 for kids, $24.49 for adults) or IMAX-grade movie theater (tickets start at about $10 per show).

 32. First Avenue

 First Avenue and the adjacent, more intimate 7th Street Entry are probably the Twin Cities’ best venues to see low-key music acts before they hit the big time – and the occasional big-name rocker too.
-Prince, who vies with Bob Dylan for Minnesota’s musical crown, put First Avenue on the map in the 1970s and 80s, and the complex still retains a disco hall vibe.
+The late Prince, Minneapolis’s hometown musical hero, put First Avenue on the map in the 1970s and 80s, and the complex still retains a disco hall vibe.
 Today, most shows cost less than $20, with many requiring just a nominal $5 door fee.

 33. Turf Club

-Located in St. Paul’s unassuming Midway neighborhood, the Turf Club shares an ownership group with First Avenue.
+Located in St. Paul’s Midway neighborhood, near the Minnesota United FC‘s home stadium, the Turf Club shares an ownership group with First Avenue.
 But inside, it’s a totally different era: Mid-20th century wood paneling, kitschy art, and a no-frills sound system dominate.
 Shows typically cost less than $15, and the club is rare among Minneapolis-St. Paul venues for its weekend evening happy hours.

 Neighborhoods and Local Points of Interest